deciduously/music/post.md

 *[top](#table-of-contents)*

-As always, ensure you have at least the default stable Rust toolchain [installed](https://www.rust-lang.org/tools/install).
+Ensure you have at least the default stable Rust toolchain [installed](https://www.rust-lang.org/tools/install).
+If you've previously installed `rustup` at any point, just issue `rustup update`.
 This code was written with `rustc` [version 1.39](https://blog.rust-lang.org/2019/11/07/Rust-1.39.0.html) for [Rust 2018](https://doc.rust-lang.org/nightly/edition-guide/rust-2018/edition-changes.html).

 Then, spin up a new project: